 FTP with Windows Command Line:

 Windows built-in ftp command line utility cannot support passive mode (even though "quote pasv" returns without any error).
-For customers that need command line ftp utility on Windows, please search for "MOVEit Freely Command Line FTP Client".
+For customers that need command line ftp utility on Windows, please search for the "MOVEit Freely Command Line FTP Client".
+Note: MOVEit Freely by default launches in active mode.
+You will need to use the -a argument when launching MOVEit Freely to start it in passive mode or use the passive command after the session is established to toggle passive mode.

 Open a terminal session